Becoming the Archetype: History

-In 2008, there were some important personnel changes.
-Alex Kenis left and was replaced by the band's former lead guitarist, Jon Star.
-In the spring of 2008 The band wrote the material for its 3rd studio album and recorded the project with stand-in drummer Brandon Lopez (Broken Flesh) in Summer '08 with producer Devin Townsend (Strapping Young Lad).
+In 2008, Alex Kenis left and was replaced with the band's former lead guitarist, Jon Star.
+In the spring of 2008, the band wrote its third studio album and recorded it with stand-in drummer Brandon Lopez (Broken Flesh) in Summer '08 with producer Devin Townsend (Strapping Young Lad).
 In November 2008, the band released Dichotomy.
 The album's concept was inspired by the Space Trilogy by C.S.
-Lewis and uses the same themes of biology vs technology, and man vs machine.
-The sixth song on the album, "Ransom" is, for instance, named after the main character of the trilogy.
+Lewis and uses the same themes of biology vs. technology and man vs. machine.
+The sixth song on the album, "Ransom" is named after the main character of the trilogy.
 On October 31, 2008, Brent "Duck" Duckett returned.
 The band was featured in the 2008 Nov/Dec issue of HM Magazine and tour support also followed.
 In October 2009, the band released a new single titled "Necrotizing Fasciitis".
 The single was packaged with a Necrotizing Fasciitis-themed shirt.
 "Clifton", the bearded skull, returned on the single's artwork.

 In 2010, Becoming the Archetype's lead guitarist Jon Star left the band once again and was replaced with guitarist Daniel Gailey.

-Becoming the Archetype's fourth album, Celestial Completion, was recorded in Glow in the Dark studios, in Atlanta, Georgia with Matt Goldman (Underoath, The Chariot, Vanna) as producer, from October to November 2010.
-It included many new concepts, such as trombone by Dennis Culp of Five Iron Frenzy and sitars and tablas.
-The band released a single, "The Magnetic Sky" on February 14, 2011, in order to promote the album.
-Then, beginning on Friday, March 18, one new song from Celestial Completion was released per day until the album's release, on March 29, as a part of the "12 days of BTA."
+Becoming the Archetype's fourth album, Celestial Completion, was recorded in Glow in the Dark studios, in Atlanta, Georgia with producer Matt Goldman (Underoath, The Chariot, Vanna), from October to November 2010.
+It included new concepts, such as trombone by Dennis Culp of Five Iron Frenzy and sitars and tablas.
+The band released a single, "The Magnetic Sky," on February 14, 2011, to promote the album.
+Beginning on Friday, March 18, one new song from Celestial Completion was released per day until the album's release, on March 29, as a part of the "12 days of BTA."
 A video for The Magnetic Sky premiered at MetalSucks.net on the same day of the album's release.
 Guitarist Seth Hecox did an interview discussing the lyrical themes of "The Magnetic Sky".